Premiership of Sheikh Hasina: July massacre

 The July massacre was one of the most violent crackdowns in Bangladesh's history, ordered by Sheikh Hasina's government to suppress 2024 Bangladesh quota reform movement.
 The protest began as a peaceful demonstration demanding reforms of the quota system, but it quickly escalated into a nationwide movement.
 In July 2024, security forces, including the Rapid Action Battalion (RAB) and police, opened fire on unarmed students, many of whom were between the ages of 5 and 30 years old.
-Quota reform movement later escalated into July Revolution that overthrown Hasina.
+Quota reform movement later escalated into the July Uprising that overthrown Hasina.
+On 5 August 2024 she was forced to resign and fled to neighboring country India.

 The interim government officially reported 875 deaths.
 Many more were injured or arrested.
 Witnesses reported that government forces used excessive force, including live ammunition and tear gas, in areas where peaceful protests were ongoing.

 The massacre drew widespread condemnation from both domestic and international bodies, with Human Rights Watch and Amnesty International calling for independent investigations into the killings.
 The government has been accused of trying to cover up the true extent of the violence by pressuring hospitals to underreport casualties and censoring media coverage.